aleszu/text-mining-course/README.md

 glimpse(stop_words) # let's inspect stopwords.
 ```

-**Question**: Are all of these stopwords really worth cutting out?
+**Question**: Are all of these stop words really worth cutting out?
 Can you find one that you want to include in your analysis?

 ## n-gram analysis